© Crown copyright 2019

 6.2 Demersal Landing Obligation

-The demersal landing obligation is being gradually phased in but does not currently apply to bass in 2018.
+The demersal landing obligation does not currently apply to bass in 2019.
 This means that you must discard all bass unless you have an authorisation and are fishing with the correct gear type for that authorisation.

 7. Minimum Conservation Reference Size (MCRS)